maybleMyers/H1111/README.md

 I do not have support for the V2 DF model but you can use the new I2V model from https://huggingface.co/maybleMyers/wan_files_for_h1111 in the WanX-i2v tab
 Download SkyReels-V2-I2V-14B-540P-FP16.safetensors and put it in the wan subfolder.
+Added initial support for the V2 1.3 model.
+Use it in the WanX-i2v tab.
+Download dit from official skyreels repo or kijais.

 To use the Skyreels models, first download Kijai's awesome models: